Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 # **copyDataset**
 > DatasetCopyParameters copyDataset(organization\_id, DatasetCopyParameters)

 Copy a Dataset to another Dataset.

-Source must have a read capable connector and Target a write capable connector.
+    Not implemented!

 ### Parameters